theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 - UserController: Directs UserDAO to manipulate data of users
 - PictureController: Directs PictureDAO to manipulate data of profile photos

-Manages the interaction between the View and Model tiers, processing user request for schemes and users, executing logic of getter functions, and returning data.
+Manages the interaction between the View and Model tiers, processing user requests for schemes and users, executing logic of getter functions, and returning data.
 Controllers like VillainController and UserController facilitate these to get certain data for the Schemes(Villain Controller) and Users(UserController).
-PictureController stores seperate data of images uploaded to a user's profile.
+PictureController stores separate data of images uploaded to a user's profile.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View